Alloy Artifacts

 In March of 1960 the company relocated its main factory to Yao City in Osaka Prefecture.

-On June 6, 1961 the company received JIS certificate 8177 for class B4630.
+On June 6, 1961 the company received JIS certificate 8117 for class B4630 at the Yao factory.
 The record for this certification can be seen in the section on the 1962 JIS Summary for Class B4630.
-[Editor's note: JIS re-certification due to factory move?]

 Shin Nihon Tool Subsidiary